-The company faces limited risk or uncertainty in relation to the Bonds which have a fixed coupon rate.
+As the Bond has a fixed coupon rate, the company faces limited risk or uncertainty.
 Affinity Water Limited, and the wider Affinity Water group, are responsible for the financing strategy and treasury policies of the company.
 The aim of this strategy is to assess the on-going capital requirement of the group and to raise funding on a timely basis, taking advantage of any favourable market opportunities.